-The Neurology Clerkship is a 4-week required rotation with a variety of exposure to inpatient and outpatient neurology.
-Each year quite a few of our students go on to match to residencies in Neurology.
+The Neurology Clerkship is a four-week required rotation with a variety of exposure to inpatient and outpatient neurology.
+Each year, quite a few of our students go on to match to residencies in Neurology.
 We like to think that this is in part due to the dedication of our faculty and residents in stimulating and exciting these students about neurology.
 Students from outside institutions are also invited to do an elective with us and see what Stony Brook Neurology has to offer.
-Please click here for more information about the Medical Student Education in Neurology.
+For more information about the Medical Student Education in Neurology, please click here.

-The Department offers graduate medical education training opportunities as well.
+The department offers graduate medical education training opportunities as well.
 We have a categorical adult neurology residency program (6 residents per year) and a pediatric neurology residency program (1 resident per year).
-In addition, we offer 3 ACGME-accredited fellowships in Clinical Neurophysiology, Epilepsy, and Vascular Neurology (Stroke), and additional fellowship opportunities in Multiple Sclerosis/Neuroimmunology.
+In addition, we offer three ACGME-accredited fellowships in Clinical Neurophysiology, Epilepsy and Vascular Neurology (Stroke), and additional fellowship opportunities in Multiple Sclerosis/Neuroimmunology.
 We also have an ACGME-accredited interdisciplinary Sleep Fellowship.

-All of our faculty are here because they love to teach.
+All our faculty are here because they love to teach.

-Dr. Cara Harth, Vice-Chair of Education, has been awarded the American Academy of Neurology's Clerkship Director's Teaching Award (2016), the Stony Brook School of Medicine Excellence in Teaching Award (2016, 2018, 2019), and was elected for membership by medical students to the Alpha Omega Alpha Honor Medical Society by students (2017).
+Dr. Cara Harth, Vice-Chair of Education, is the recipient of the American Academy of Neurology's Clerkship Director's Teaching Award (2016) and the Stony Brook School of Medicine Excellence in Teaching Award (2016, 2018, 2019).
+In 2017, she was elected for membership by medical students to the Alpha Omega Alpha Honor Medical Society by students.

 We strive to get our students as excited about Neurology as we are!